amjack0/amjack0/README.md

 robots which involves motion and control along with Orocos and Robot Operating System(ROS).

-For questions and answers about ROS, here is my profile on ros.org, [Profile](https://answers.ros.org/users/57146/amjack/) \
+For questions and answers about ROS, here is my profile at [ROS org](https://answers.ros.org/users/57146/amjack/). \
-Videos and other related content can be found under, [Youtube](https://www.youtube.com/channel/UCy5HdGzm2zD_j62KLxxmGHQ/featured )
+Videos and other related content can be found under [Youtube](https://www.youtube.com/channel/UCy5HdGzm2zD_j62KLxxmGHQ/featured ).

-Also, find my articles/blogs on medium and instagram at [Medium](https://mujibgouri.medium.com/) and [instagram](https://www.instagram.com/invites/contact/?i=a38x6i4in837&utm_content=nz6drnu)
+Also, find my articles/blogs on [Medium](https://mujibgouri.medium.com/) and instagram at [instagram](https://www.instagram.com/invites/contact/?i=a38x6i4in837&utm_content=nz6drnu).

 ## Things I deal with on the computer